 What brought me here and why?

 I will mention personal anecdotes and dreams on this website to illustrate what I am attempting to communicate.
 The purpose is not to tell my life story, but the examples I give I hope will give context and be helpful.
 I personally found “dreamwork” (defined below) in 2012 while looking for something that would make my life more fulfilling and help my marriage.
-I worked with my own dreams with a facilitator personally for 6 months and felt so much possibility for change open up for me that decided I needed to learn how to do this for others.
+I worked with my own dreams with a facilitator personally for 6 months and felt so much possibility for change open up for me, that decided I needed to learn how to do this for others as well.
 So I did.
 I have been doing dreamwork as a facilitator since early 2013.
 I love seeing the effects this exploration has on others and hearing their stories of how their outer lives change as a result of following the lessons they learn from their dreams.
 I personally find the Buddhist tradition has the most accessible language for what often happens to people: they often find bits of inner peace and joy scattered throughout the wars that are often going on within them.
 Even amongst sorrow and grief, and that gives them hope.
 They often seek more insights from dreams, and then they find more.
 Their lives become more rich.
 That's my story too.
 For those that don’t feel at war, (many feel like they are at an “inner war” in a way that's beyond words) dreams often open up new possibilities in their lives in ways they hadn't considered.
 It's rewarding for the dreamer.
 It’s rewarding as a practitioner since it fills my cup, it makes me feel alive, it has made me a better person.
-It has shown me that even though things can be dark, there's still light.
-Now I can relate to what many spiritual traditions say about this.
-I have always known I wanted more out of life somehow and after multiple different church visits, it didn't change for me personally.
-I still visit outer places of worship because I'm curious what "fills other people's cup".
-But so far my dreams have given me more "fulfillment" and adventure at the same time than any external church has.
-Dreams are intensely personal.
-But I believe community connection is invaluable.
+It has shown me that even though things can be uncomfortable parts of life that can feel dark, there's still uplifing parts that can feel more light.
+I can relate to what many spiritual traditions say about this.
+I still visit outer places of worship because I'm curious what "fills other people's cup" and I believe community connection is invaluable.
 I have prior been judgemental about what other people are up to and why.
 My dreams showed me my own judging nature.
 It's not for me to know what's right for another person.
 I have found each individuals' dreams guide them in a way that's highly specific for them.